aws-ia/ecs-blueprints/examples/core-infra/README.md

 ## Folder overview

-This folder contains Terraform code to deploy the core infrastrcture of a containerized solution that is intended to be used to run a demo.

-## General information

-This folder contains the Terraform code to deploy a core Infratructure for a ECS workload.
+This folder contains the Terraform code to deploy a core infratructure for a ECS Fargate workload.

 ## Infrastructure